TUDelft-MUDE/2024-files/content/GA_2_1/Report_solution.md

 **Question 2**

+Given that in FVM the diffusion is computed as fluxes at the surfaces, what do you need to do in order to represent a Neumann boundary condition in the algebraic equation?

+_For FVM, a Neumann Boundary Condition is implemented directly by identifying the side of the volume that is a boundary and replacing this contribution in the previous algebraic equation._

+**Question 3**

 Consider the `solve` method of the class `Mesh` and write an explanation about how the FVM is solved.
 Mention specifically how the time and space discretization is executed; mention specifically how the algorithm is _different_ compared to the finite difference approach (for the spatial integration).
 Use excerpts from the code to illustrate your answer here (example syntax is provided below).

 _Write your answer here._